What Is TMJ?

-Many people ask “What is TMJ?”
+Many people ask, “What is TMJ?”
 TMJ stands for “Temporomandibular Joint,” or the joint that allows your jaw to move.
-TMJ problems can be painful, causing jaw pain, facial pain, or clicking in your jaw.
-Fortunately, we can help you with our TMJ treatment options.
+If you are reading this page, you probably already know that TMJ problems can certainly be painful, causing jaw pain, facial pain, or socially awkward loud clicking in your jaw.
+Fortunately, we can help you with your treatment options.

 What Is TMD?

-Many people ask “What is TMD?”
-TMD is short for “Temporomandibular Joint Disorder.”
-A TMD affects one or both joints in your jaw, causing pain and discomfort.
-You use your jaw joints constantly while speaking and eating, so it is important that they stay pain-free and comfortable.
+Ok.
+So “What is TMD?”
+TMD is short for “Temporomandibular Joint Dysfunction.”
+TMD is the actual medical condition that affects one or both joints in your jaw, causing pain and discomfort.
+You use your jaw joints constantly, so as you probably already know, it is essential for you to stay pain-free and comfortable while speaking and eating.

-What Are the Signs and Symptoms of TMJ and TMD?
+What Are the Signs and Symptoms of TMJ Disorders?

-TMD and TMJ issues may present with one or more of the following symptoms:
+Symptoms of TMD and TMJ problems may include one or multiple of the following indications:

-- The Joint Clicks when Opening and Closing Your Mouth.
+- Your Jaw Joint Clicks or Pops when Opening and Closing Your Mouth.

 - You Can’t Open Your Mouth as Far as You Could Before.

-- Lock Jaw, or the Joint is Locked in Place and You Can’t Open or Close Your Mouth.
+- Your Jaw Locks, or the Joint is Locked in Place, and You Can’t Open or Close Your Mouth.